Divyaprada-G/Divyaprada-G/README.md

 ## 📜 THE CODING PHILOSOPHY

-> *“First, solve the problem.
-Then, write the code.”*
+> *"First, solve the problem.
+Then, write the code."*
 > — John Johnson

 ---